Kole Calhoun Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The Angels have the 25th-ranked team ERA across all league pitching staffs (4.80).
+- The Angels' 4.78 team ERA ranks 25th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 182 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Angels pitchers combine to surrender 184 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- The lefty last appeared on Sunday against the Oakland Athletics, when he tossed 5 1/3 innings, allowing three earned runs while giving up three hits.
+- Rosenberg (0-1) takes the mound for the Angels to make his second start this season.

-- The 33-year-old has a 5.55 ERA and 7.6 strikeouts per nine innings across 25 games this season, while giving up a batting average of .275 to his opponents.
+- The lefty last pitched on Tuesday against the Baltimore Orioles, when he threw six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.